tue-mps-edu/asd-engd-project-2019-thermal-object-detection/tensorflow_training/README.md

 }
 ```

-For the above section, we need to add the absolute path to the model placed in [pretrained_baseline_google_models](pretrained_baseline_google_models/) folder to the following line:
+For the above section, you need to add the absolute path to the model placed in [pretrained_baseline_google_models](pretrained_baseline_google_models/) folder to the following line -

  fine_tune_checkpoint: "PATH_TO_BE_CONFIGURED/model.ckpt"

-This allows the us to load a pre-trained model as a base for our training.
-Its important to know that most of this model are "frozen" in a sense that their weights wont change as we train the model with our data.
-Since layers only specific to a class such as feature extractor are getting trained while retaining the weights in frozen layers, this parameter allows us to fine tune the model to our use case.
+This allows us to load a pre-trained model as a base for our training.
+It is essential to know that most of this model is "frozen" in the sense that their weights won't change as you train the model with our data.
+Since layers only specific to a class such as a feature extractor layer are getting trained while retaining the weights in frozen layers, this parameter allows us to fine-tune the model to our use case.

 ```
 train_input_reader: {